andrew-molten/language-buddy/README.md

 ```
 git clone git@github.com:andrew-molten/language-buddy.git
 cd language-buddy
+Create an openAI API key and place it in a .env file at the root like this: API_KEY='uhver...'
 npm install # to install dependencies
 npm run knex migrate:latest # to build database tables
 npm run dev # to start the dev server